 In 1979 ABBA finally embarked on their first concert tour of North America.
 But although the tour was successful, it was a fairly brief outing and, in fact, signalled the beginning of the end of the group’s history as live performers.
 After ABBA left America in October 1979, they were never to return again as a foursome.
 The following year there was one more US Top 10 hit for the group, in the shape of the formidable ‘The Winner Takes It All’, as well as a gold-certified Top 20 album, Super Trouper.
 But after that, what little profile they had had in the United States soon faded away completely.
 For the average American, ABBA would largely be remembered as “the disco group who did ‘Dancing Queen’”.

 But with the release of ABBA Gold in 1993 (it had been issued in most other countries the previous year), the group’s music gained new popularity.
-Although upon release it only reached number 63 on Billboard’s Albums chart, it has since gone on to sell more than 30 million copies – more than any of ABBA’s other albums – and has spent more than 300 weeks on the Catalog chart.
-With the added success of the Mamma Mia! musical, opening on Broadway in 2001 and covering the rest of the US with two touring versions, ABBA’s music has become ubiquitous.
+Although upon release it only reached number 63 on Billboard’s Albums chart, it has since gone on to sell more than 32 million copies – more than any of ABBA’s other albums – and has spent more than 900 weeks on the Official Album chart.
+With the added success of the Mamma Mia! musical, and the Mamma Mia! movies, ABBA’s music has become ubiquitous.
 So although the American general public may perhaps never completely familiarise themselves with Agnetha, Björn, Benny and Frida as individuals, today they are fully aware that there was plenty more to ABBA than ‘Dancing Queen’.